I have updated some families below. the family of George Leaman Tufts in red below has many additions. June 2015

 Had: (no record of children found)

 Married secondly: LAURA (SNELL) BARKER, widow of Frank Barker.
-Tufts Kinsmen had this widow as Laura Belle Smith, born in MA but online trees and records confirm she was from Nova Scotia and came to NH in 1901 and married Fred Barker in 1903.
+Tufts Kinsmen had this widow as Laura Belle Smith, born in MA but online trees and records confirm she was from Nova Scotia and came to NH in 1901 and married Frank Barker in 1903.
 The farm they ran is still on Winnicut Road in Stratham, NH today.
-Apparently Pelig came to America between 1924 and 1930, married Laura after Fred died, and probably raised the children.
+Apparently Pelig came to America between 1924 and 1930, married Laura after Frank died, and probably raised the children.
 There are great pictures and records at the Barker tree and many still in the area today, farming.
 One tree; “Town of Stratham….” lists 1951 as Pelig’s death date and 1958 for Laura.
 My own family was just a few miles away in Exeter, NH and I have never heard of them being aware of this Tufts family in Stratham, but would bet they were at the same Farm Bureau and Grange meetings with my grandfather James Tufts.

 They had no issue

 married LILLIAN MAY WOODLAND (1883-1951) This family

 returned to Massachusetts and had 1) Robert A., 2) John E., 3) William, 4) Percy L., 5) Frederick A., 6) Franklin, 7) Helen A. .